kaps2183/trade-enrichment-service/README.md

 # trade-enrichment-service

 Instructions -
-1. Download repo in your preferred IDE
+1. Please download repo in your preferred IDE
-2. This is a spring boot service, please run TradeEnrichmentServiceApplication that should start the service.
+2. This is a spring boot service, please run **TradeEnrichmentServiceApplication** to start the service.
 3. To test ->
 use below in http client